mikeschen/moovies/README.md

-# Moovies
+# Moovies 🐮

-## Highlights
+## Highlights 💡

-I like the pagination setup this way, in my previous position our add used a dropdown to choose pages, but I think its much better UI/UX for ellipsis.
+I like the pagination setup this way, in my previous position we used a dropdown to choose pages in our app.
+In this app I went with ellipsis, which I feel is better UI/UX.

+## Most Proud Of 👏

-Although this isn't a test for design, I really enjoyed using Tailwind for a quick design for components.
-In my previous role we used Bootstrap, but after awhile it looks kind of generic.
+Although this isn't a test for design, I really enjoyed using Tailwind for a quick design of components.
+In my previous role we used Bootstrap for our app, but after awhile it looks a little generic.

-## Improvements
+## Improvements 🛠️

 I would love to connect with the OpenAI API and add a section for generated Synopsis and a Movie Review.
-I also would have spent more time improving accessibility.
+I also would have spent more time improving accessibility (such as focus management and keyboard nav) and improve the look and feel of the site.

 ## Recommended IDE Setup